thiagomvas/DotSights/README.md

 For accurate tracking, it should run on start up.
 To do this, open your start up folder and add either the exe itself, or a shortcut to it.
 Make sure the exe is somewhere that won't be deleted.

+## CLI
+To install the dashboard, you need the .NET SDK

+After it is installed, run ``dotnet tool install --global DotSights.CLI`` to install the tool globally.
+Use ``DotSights -h`` on the terminal for more help.

 ### Dashboard
 **TO RUN THE DASHBOARD, YOU NEED .NET 8 INSTALLED**